RHFieldProductManagement/acm-htb/rhacm-prerelease.md

     $ git clone https://github.com/stolostron/deploy.git
     ~~~

-4. Create a pull-secret.yaml file from the contents of username-secret.yaml file obtained from Quay.io.
-The metadata name should be updated to: multiclusterhub-operator-pull-secret.
+4. Create a `pull-secret.yaml` file from the contents of `username-secret.yaml` file obtained from Quay.io.
+The metadata name should be updated to: `multiclusterhub-operator-pull-secret`.
 Place the file inside the deploy/prereqs directory.
 The finished file and location should look similar to the below but note the pull-secret itself has been redacted in this example:

     ~~~bash
     $ cat ~/deploy/prereqs/pull-secret.yaml